 Students begin the Examination Stage in Year 10, when they move to the Upper School at Princes Avenue.
 The vast majority of students follow an English Baccalaureate (EBacc) curriculum – English Literature, Maths, Sciences, a Language and a Humanity.
-Alternative pathways are provided for students who may struggle to access the full EBacc curriculum.
-Students gain their first qualification in Year 10 – Religious Education GCSE with the remaining qualifications (mainly GCSE and some vocational) achieved in Year 11.
+An alternative pathway is provided for students who may struggle to access the full EBacc curriculum.
+Students gain their first qualification in Year 10 – Religious Education GCSE with the remaining qualifications (mainly GCSE and one vocational) achieved in Year 11.

 |SUBJECT||YEAR 10||YEAR 11|